isc-projects/bind9/doc/arm/reference.rst

 produces output when the server's debug level is non-zero.
 It normally writes to a file called ``named.run`` in the server's working directory.

-For security reasons, when the ``-u`` command-line option is used, the ``named.run`` file is created only after ``named`` has changed to the new UID, and any debug output generated while ``named`` is starting - and still running as root - is discarded.
-To capture this output, run the server with the ``-L`` option to specify a default logfile, or the ``-g`` option to log to standard error which can be redirected to a file.
+For security reasons, when the :option:`-u <named -u>` command-line option is used, the ``named.run`` file is created only after ``named`` has changed to the new UID, and any debug output generated while ``named`` is starting - and still running as root - is discarded.
+To capture this output, run the server with the :option:`-L <named -L>` option to specify a default logfile, or the :option:`-g <named -g>` option to log to standard error which can be redirected to a file.

 Once a channel is defined, it cannot be redefined.
 The